jordwalke/FaxJs/README.md

 ### Style Sheets:

-Fax lets you define stylesheets in your favorite language - javascript.
+FaxJs lets you define stylesheets in your favorite language - javascript.
 This is important because often programatic behavior at runtime needs to be consistent with css styles.
 If you can declare some javascript constants and generate code *and* style from them, this takes much of the pain out of interactive ui development.